Skip to Main Content

 Main databases for health

-• CINAHL - Main database for nursing and allied health professions.
-You might need to explore CINAHL headings to get a more focused set of results.
+• CINAHL Ultimate - Main database for nursing and allied health professions.
+You might need to explore CINAHL subject headings to get a more focused set of results.

-• Medline - Main database for clinical literature, especially useful for very specific clinical queries.
-You might need to explore MeSH headings to get a more focused set of results.
+• Medline Complete - Main database for clinical literature, especially useful for very specific clinical queries.
+You might need to explore MESH headings to get a more focused set of results.

-• PsychInfo - Main database for mental health issues and psychiatry.
+• PsycInfo - Main databsase for mental health issues and psychiatry.

-• SocIndex - Main database for social issues; this could be useful if you are looking at sociological aspects of health care (e.g. patients from different backgrounds, influence of poverty in health conditions...etc).
+• SocIndex - Main datbase for social issues; this could be useful if you are looking at sociological aspects of health care (e.g. patients from different backgrounds, influence of poverty in health conditions, etc.).

 Additional databases

-• Web of Science - Large multidisciplinary citation database - the Core Collection covers 21,894 journals + books and conference proceedings
+• Web of Science - Large multidisciplinary citation database - the Core Collection covers 21,800+ journals, books and conference proceedings.

-• SportDISCUS - This database contains information on: sports medicine, exercise physiology, biomechanics, psychology, training technique, coaching, physical education, physical fitness, active living, recreation, history, facilities and equipment.
+• SportDiscus - Contains information about: sports, medicine, exercise physiology, biomechanics, psychology, training techniques, coaching, physical education, physical fitness, active living, recreation, history, facilities and equipment.

-• PubMed - it includes Medline and other health collections, not everything is free to access.
+• PubMed - Includes Medline and other health collections (not everything is free to access).

-• The Cochrane library contains systematic reviews (systematic literature reviews) and primary research (clinical trials and other studies).
+• Cochrane Library - Contains systematic reviews (systematic literature reviews) and primary research (clinical trials and other studies).

-• NICE Knowledge and Library Hub - it includes primary and secondary evidence used to put together national guidelines.
+• NICE Knowledge and Library Hub - Includes primary and secondary evidence used to create national guidelines.

-• EMBASE - Excerpta Medica Database - available with you Open Athens account.
+• EMBASE Excerpta Medica database - Available with your Open Athens account.

 Check your progress